soundanalogous/yunBreakout/README.md

 This bridge was designed to use BreakoutJS with an Arduino Yun without the use of Breakout Server (since the server is running directly on the Yun).
 This code could easily be adapted for your own purposes.

-It is not entirely specific to BreakoutJS.
+This bridge will work for applications the require sending and receiving binary data.
+The bridge receives a stream of bytes from the arduino and broadcasts a string of comma separated values to all listenting web clients (in your client app, simply split the received string on the comma).
+On the inverse it receives a string of comma separated values (an array of unsigned bytes sent as a string) from each web client and sends a string of chars (non delimited) to the arduino.

 This is experimental code.
 Try it at your own risk.
 If you have ideas for improvement, please start a discussion or open a pull request.